eonfluxor/kron/README.md

 Please review the test units for exhaustive implementation samples.

+In all instances the timer will be reset by simply calling delay with the same key.
+(See below `Static vs Instance` to learn more about the Static keyspace).

 1. **Idle Timer**

-    Resets the timer by calling the function with the same key:
 ```
 Delay.idle(1, key:"keyStrokes"){ (key,ctx) in
       print("performed after 1 second of inactivity")